leonardobetti/lifeintheuk-notes/README.md

 <br><br><br>
 ### Museum
-The **Museum of London**, located near Barbican.
+The **[Museum of London](https://www.museumoflondon.org.uk/museum-london)** located near Barbican.
 From the prehistoric era to the Roman conquest and through the Tudor period, the museum's extensive collection provides valuable insights into the nation's past.
 The visit is entirely free and serves as an excellent resource for brushing up on key historical details that could help pass the Life in the UK exam.